Mehuge/ddb/README.md

 `--fstype`

-When running a `backup` or `server` if the desination does not exist, it will be created using the specified fstype.
+When running a `backup` or `server` if the destination does not exist, it will be created using the specified fstype.
 Only `hash-v3` and `hash-v4` are supported. `hash-v4` is the default and recommended file system type.

 `--no-backup`